 The Aurora 750 is based on Intel Tofino switching silicon.
 It has 2x 10G SFP+ ports and 64 x 100GbE QSFP28 interfaces, which can be configured up to 256 x 25G with break-out cables for high-density scenarios.

 This model is a part of our Programmable switches for Academia and Research program.

 It is a unique network development platform, designed to bring the twin pillars – performance and programmability – together for the first time in the history of networking.
-The combination of the Tofino programmable switch chip, the P4 programming language and Capilano tool set are revolutionary.
+The combination of the Tofino programmable switch chip, the P4 programming language, and P4 Studio toolset are revolutionary.

 P4 – Programming Protocol-independent Packet Processors – www.p4.org exists now as an independent entity to develop a rich open source ecosystem.
 Unlike human languages, a programming language such as P4 can unambiguously specify the behavior of network forwarding behavior.
 A programmer can describe the behavior once, then compile the program to run on a variety of different platforms.

 InfiniCORE’s Visibility Studio transforms the Aurora 610, Aurora 710, and Aurora 750 into a visibility powerhouse, leveraging the programmability in the Tofino chipset.

 P4 Studio – the compilers and development tools needed to compile and debug programs to run on Tofino.

 A ready-to-use NOS, SONiC – a collection of networking software components required to have a fully functional L3 device, is available for data center applications.

 Support of the Stratum project combines next-generation SDN capability with the flexibility of Tofino Match-Action Unit pipelines.

 Use intimate local expertise to introduce your own custom protocols to isolate one tenant from another while allowing interconnection of tenants with their applications.